Links on SoundGuys may earn us a commission. Learn more.

 Why you should trust SoundGuys

 Each SoundGuys writer has years of experience reporting on consumer audio market shifts, and our staff adheres to a draconian ethics policy.
-We forgo sponsored content and ads on the site, so you can trust that what we say is unbiased.
+We forgo sponsored content on the site, so you can trust that what we say is unbiased.
 SoundGuys’ survival depends on our readers enjoying what they buy.
 We are a transparent publication and emphasize objective facts without forgetting the importance of subjective experience.
 Our readers should understand how a product behaves theoretically and in practice.
 When we make mistakes, we correct them and own up to it.